gxshub/mopmc/README.md

 ### Built from Source

-This build is known to work on Ubuntu 20.04 LTS.
+This build is known to work on Ubuntu 20.04 LTS and compatible with [`Storm stable 1.8.1`](https://github.com/moves-rwth/storm/tree/3f74f3e59acfba3b61c686af01a864962d44af97).

-Before starting, install Storm and its _dependencies_ from source code.
-See the Storm [documentation](https://www.stormchecker.org/documentation/obtain-storm/build.html) for the installation procedure.
+(_Note: Other Storm versions can be incompatible._)

+#### Storm, CMake and CUDA Toolkit

+See the [Storm installation guideline](https://www.stormchecker.org/documentation/obtain-storm/build.html) for installing Storm and its dependences.
+For CMake, check its version `cmake --version`.
-This project is built with CMake.
+Both storm and this project are built with CMake.
-It may rely on the [`FindCUDAToolkit`](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) CMake script, which is available version 3.17+, to identify the location of Cuda (as specified in the CMakeLists.txt).
-Note that an older version of CMake may have been installed when installing Storm's dependencies.
+Check the minimum requirement for [CMake](https://cmake.org/download/) (at least 3.16 for building Storm and 3.22 for mopmc).
 Use `cmake --version` to check the version.
-A more recent version of [CMake](https://cmake.org/download/) (e.g., 3.28.x or above) is recommended.
+If the installed version is lower than 3.22, you must download and set up cmake manually.
+To build Storm for our purpose, run `sudo make install -j <num_of_threads>` rather than `make build`.
+This project uses `find_package(storm)` in `CMakeLists.txt` to find Storm.

+This project uses [`FindCUDAToolkit`](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) CMake script, which is available version 3.17+, to identify the location of Cuda (as specified in the CMakeLists.txt).

 Installation of the CUDA Toolkit 12.0 (or above) is required (see the [NVIDIA CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)).
 This version is essential as it provides 64bit numeric types for the GPU and provides more modern sparse matrix multiplication algorithms from NVIDIA CuSparse.